VariantSync/VEVOS_Extraction/README.md

 ### Installing WSL with Ubuntu 20 LTS
 - Follow the guide at https://docs.microsoft.com/en-us/windows/wsl/install-win10
 - Install Ubuntu 20 LTS via the Microsoft store
+- Installing WSL2 is strongly recommended, because the extraction under WSL1 will take a lifetime.

 ### Install required packages
+Tip: You can enable copy-paste with Ctrl+Shift+C/V in WSL by ` right-clicking on the top of the linux terminal window > properties > setting the corrensponding property under edit options (look at the center of the window)
+`

 Install essential build packages
 ```sudo apt install build-essential```